KAHarbi/Reviews_NLP/README.md

 ![profile_KNA](https://user-images.githubusercontent.com/91732259/147854460-118c5352-ef46-4489-9fe2-70052c14e1ca.jpg)

 ## Background
 In this project, we will use data from the [Kaggle](https://www.kaggle.com/abedkhooli/arabic-100k-reviews).
 It's some Arabic datasets are on the market for classification comparison and different NLP tasks.
-This dataset is principally a compilation of many available datasets and a sampling of 100k rows.it is a talk abaote reviews and this review hsa three type Negative, Positive and Mixed.
+This dataset is principally a compilation of many available datasets and a sampling of 100k rows.it is a talk about reviews and this review a three type Negative, Positive and Mixed.

 <br/>
 <br/>

 ## Prediction
- Creat model to Predict tayp of text it's Negative or Positive or Mixed
+Create a model to Predict the type of text it's Negative Positive or Mixed.
 <br/>
 <br/>